vidarandrebo/st/README.md

 The `alpha` value (for transparency) goes from `0` (transparent) to `1` (opaque).

 ### Colors
+Colors are set to almost the default tty color-scheme(dark and light blue swtiched for better readability)

 To be clear about the color settings: